-The ABC is not required in every situation.
+The ABC is not required in every situation in determining independent contractor vs employee.
 There are times when it will definitely not apply.
 These are the following:

 - The Legislature or the Industrial Welfare Commission (IWC) has specified that an employment relationship is a specific kind.
 In this type of situation, the ABC test does not apply in order to figure out what a worker’s status or liability are.
 Instead, the specific language used in IWC’s wage orders, the Labor Code, and the Unemployment Insurance Code will apply.

 - A court of law will decide that the ABC test is not applicable for a specific reason, barring the Borello test, which we will elaborate on a little later.

 - There are specific occupations and contracting relationships where the ABC test will not apply.
 These can be understood by using the Borello test, which we will get into now.